 How does changing the temperature of your water affect the results?

 This is one of the best science experiments because it demonstrates what happens to a flame as it runs out of oxygen and also how a rapid temperature change can create a vacuum or suction by altering the air pressure inside the jar.
 Not to mention it’s like magic!
 Bound to impress, especially at that science fair.
 And with all the adaptions and variables you can alter, you can make this traditional activity, uniquely yours.

-A Bonus Bit of Science
+Bonus Science Experiment

 On a clean plate place a lit candle and cover with the jar.
 Once it goes out, gently lift the jar and relight the candle.
 Try to place the jar over the candle.

 What happens?
 The candle immediately goes out!